 The Parish Choir at St Stephen's is a voluntary group made up of a regular core of singers and a wider pool of more occasional and visiting singers, and includes a mix of singing experience and proficiencies, from novices and those who are building confidence to those who have experience as choral scholars and lay clerks at Universities and Cathedrals or at similar levels.
 The Choir is trained and directed by the Director of Music, Matthew Blaiden.

-The Choir sings regularly at the 10am Parish Eucharist each Sunday in term-time, with rehearsals before and after this service at 9:15-9:45am and 11:30am-12pm.
-Additionally, the Choir sings for 6pm Choral Evensong on occasional Sundays, currently about once per term; for services marking some important weekday Feasts and occasions in the church year, such as Ash Wednesday and Good Friday;and on other special occasions such as at the annual Service of Lessons and Carols at Christmas and during our Dedication festival, "St Stephen's Week", usually in late June.
+The Choir sings regularly at the 10am Parish Eucharist each Sunday in term-time, with rehearsals before and after this service at 9:00-9:45am and 11:30am-12:15pm.
+Additionally, the Choir sings for 6pm Choral Evensong on occasional Sundays; for services marking some important weekday Feasts and occasions in the church year, such as Ash Wednesday and Good Friday;and on other special occasions such as at the annual Service of Lessons and Carols at Christmas and during our Dedication festival, "St Stephen's Week", usually in late June.
 All occasions involve a rehearsal before the service.
-There is currently no separate weekday rehearsal.
+There is no regular separate weekday rehearsal.

 Joining the Choir